diegocasmo/ml_blink_api/documentation/server-config.md

 ```bash
 sudo vi /etc/apache2/sites-available/ml_blink_api.conf
 ```
-  - Add the following lines of code to the file to configure the virtual host (replace `<Floating IP>` with the server's actual Floating IP address, and the ServerAdmin with your email)
+  - Add the following lines of code to the file to configure the virtual host (replace `<Floating IP>` with the server's actual Floating IP address, and the ServerAdmin with your email).
+Notice the `/` at the end of the Floating IP address is not included!
 ```
 <VirtualHost *:80>
     ServerName http://<Floating IP>